 There are a few different computer-related disasters that can quickly drain the colour from your face.
-These include pressing Reply to All rather than just Reply, realising that the hard drive that just failed had important videos and pictures you hadn't backed up, or that fateful moment when a document you've been busily working on suddenly disappears.
+These include pressing Reply All rather than just Reply, realising that the hard drive that just failed contained videos and photos you hadn't backed up, or that fateful moment when a document you've been busily working on suddenly disappears, either because your Mac crashed or froze, or because you forgot to save, or accidentally clicked on delete.
 In the case of the latter all might not be lost, and we'll show you how you might recover that vanished Word missive once more.

 Word for Mac has a built-in autosave feature called AutoRecover which is on by default.
 This means that Word is quietly saving the document you are working on without you needing to manually tell the software to do so.
 For this feature to function properly you'll need to initially save the document with a name, then Word will make incremental saves every ten minutes.

 If the document was lost because your computer or software shut down unexpectedly then you should be prompted with a recovered file when you relaunch Word.
 If for some reason this isn't the case then you still might be able to find a version of it in the AutoRecover folder.

 The way this works depends on the version of Word for Mac you are using.
 We'll look at each separately below.